 Smart Irrigation Controller

-Consider investing in a weather based irrigation controller that records daily climate data to modify the watering schedule to apply water only when necessary.
-Weather based or “smart” irrigation controllers work in one of two ways: they either have an on-site weather monitor that detects local temperature data and measures rainfall; or rely on a service that transmits local weather data to the controller.
+Consider investing in a weather-based irrigation controller that records daily climate data to modify the watering schedule to apply water only when necessary.
+Weather-based or “smart” irrigation controllers work in one of two ways: they either have an on-site weather monitor that detects local temperature data and measures rainfall or relies on a service that transmits local weather data to the controller.
 Using either option, smart controllers adjust the watering schedule to your daily climate conditions.
-For more information on qualifying products and to review an application, visit SoCalWaterSmart.com.
+To receive a rebate and see a list of qualifying products, click here.

-Most lawns in Southern California are cool season fescue varieties that require a lot of water to survive during the warm summer months.
-If looking for ways to save water, look for alternatives to your water guzzling grass.
-Alternative options include warm season grasses like Bermuda or St. Augustine that need 30 percent less water or drought tolerant plants that need approximately 60 percent less water.
-Dymondia, buffalo grass and carex are also groundcovers and low water use alternatives to grass.
+Most lawns in Southern California are cool-season fescue varieties that require a lot of water to survive during the warm summer months.
+To save water, look for alternatives to your water-guzzling grass.
+Alternative options include warm-season grasses like Bermuda or St. Augustine that need 30% less water or drought-tolerant plants that need approximately 60% less water.
+Dymondia, buffalo grass, and carex are also groundcovers and low water use alternatives to grass.

 Eliminate Unused Turf

-Remove unused turf and focus efficient irrigation practices on active turf, trees or vegetable gardens.
-The drought is forcing everyone to make difficult decisions because restricting irrigation will stress your plants and even kill some turf.
-Prioritize areas that will and won’t get water this summer, irrigating only high value areas.
+Remove unused turf and focus efficient irrigation practices on active turf, trees, or vegetable gardens.
+A drought forces everyone to make difficult decisions because restricting irrigation will stress plants and kill some turf.
+Prioritize areas that will and won’t get water during summer, irrigating only high-value areas.

 Looking for ideas on how to make your landscape more water-efficient?
 Visit the Water Conservation Garden in El Cajon for a free docent-guided tour of their garden exhibits — native habitat, compost, veggie, and succulent — for ideas and inspiration.
 The Garden also offers landscape design consultations with a licensed professional and various landscaping-related classes.
 Learn more at thegarden.org.